NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

    * entries without patterns e.g., ``naif0012.tls``
    * entries with patterns e.g., ``maven_v[0-9]{2}.tf``
-   * entries with patterns and preceeded by "date:" e.g., ``date:maven_orb_rec_[0-9]{6}_[0-9]{6}_v[0-9].bsp``
+   * entries with patterns and preceded by "date:" e.g., ``date:maven_orb_rec_[0-9]{6}_[0-9]{6}_v[0-9].bsp``

-Entires without patterns will include the kernels specified literaly.
+Entries without patterns will include the kernels specified literally.
 Entries with patterns will look for the last version of the kernel: the last version is sorted out in alphanumerical order.
 Entries with patterns and with "date:" will include the last version (in alphanumerical order) for each date specified